 And then there is a general principle, do not introduce “new” on an airplane.

-On airplanes, and even on a short flight, you want to play favorites with no risk for disappointment.
-Have your children choose a couple of favorite toys and help pack some of their own travel gear in a small backpack.
-It will make a long trip to that new destination seem all the more exciting.
+On airplanes, and even on a short flight, you want to play favorites with no risk of disappointment.
+Have your children choose a couple of favorite toys and help pack some of their travel gear in a small backpack.
+It will make a long trip to that new destination seem exciting.

-When you travel with young kids you will most likely go to bed and wake up early.
+When you travel with young children, you will most likely wake up early most days.

-Your family trip with the kids means that you can make the most of an early start and benefit from starting your day before everyone else and beat the crowds.
+Your family trip means you can make the most of an early start and benefit from starting your day before everyone else and beating the crowds.

 An early start also helps when we travel to warmer parts of the country or world.
-When everyone else is sweating it out midday we feel great taking those early mornings activities in the shade, such as a long hikes.
-If also helps you reset your body clock if you suffer from jet lag.
+When everyone else is sweating it out midday, we feel great taking those early morning activities in the shade, such as long hikes.
+It also helps you reset your body clock if you suffer from jet lag.

 How to start planning your cruise